What's the Technical Report Route?

 Instead, you show how your work-based experience gives you the same level of engineering knowledge and skills as someone who is educationally qualified for the grade.
 The usual qualifications are:

-- BEng degree for IEng
+- Bachelor (BEng, BSc) for IEng

 If you have the right qualifications you should apply through the standard Professional Review.